microsoft/industry/README.md

 ### Telecommunications

-Microsoft Cloud for Telecommunications enables an at-scale, and sustainable architecture for telecommunication specific workloads, catering for the unique set of requirements a telecommunication industry has compared to enterprises or customers in other industries.
-A prescriptive architecture and design guidance is provided below.
+Microsoft Cloud for Telecommunications enables an at-scale, and sustainable architecture for telecommunications specific workloads, catering for the unique set of requirements the telecommunications industry has compared to enterprises or customers in other industries.
+A prescriptive architecture and design guidance is summarized below.

 <table>
 <thead>